lpaajarvi/todo-frontend/README.md

 https://tamk-4a00ez62-3001-group02.herokuapp.com/

-If you want to install it locally instead, you need to clone both this todo-frontend and another repo todo-backend, sql database needed as well, check creation scripts in todo-backend).
+If you want to install it locally instead, you need to clone both this todo-frontend and another repo todo-backend https://github.com/lpaajarvi/todo-backend , sql database needed as well, check creation scripts in todo-backend).

 It's also possible to install this all as a full-stack app if you make a build